Iam-hulas/Detecting-Inauthentic-Profiles-in-Dating-Apps-using-Hybrid-GCN-GRU/README.md

 <img width="1888" height="967" alt="Screenshot 2026-04-29 114827" src="https://github.com/user-attachments/assets/9be52a8a-0438-4aea-9f9a-5d632920bee0" />

-webpage with dasboard to search and filter the profiles
+A webpage with a dashboard to search and filter the profiles

 <img width="1366" height="808" alt="Screenshot 2026-04-29 114955" src="https://github.com/user-attachments/assets/c6268d1d-e2e4-4ed9-aafc-542777a9a4f0" />